 Always be filling your (leaky) bucket.
 Fundraising emails in particular often have a larger than normal unsubscribe rate.
 Be sure to have ways identified to replenish your email list or you could wind up with an empty bucket before Election Day.
 Read our guide to growing your email list online for more ideas.

 Remember: More asking is not (always) more money.
 You may be better off with one good, timely well-written fundraising email than several weak ones.

-Have more questions or need help pumping up the online fundraising for your organization?
-Contact PowerThru today!
+Have more questions or need help pumping up the online fundraising for your non-profit organization or political campaign?
+Contact PowerThru today, and we’d be happy to talk about how we can assist.